kaushik2901/deep-research-assistant/CLI_TEST.md

 ## Prerequisites

-1. Ensure you have set up your `.env` file with a valid OpenAI API key
+1. Ensure you have set up your `.env` file with valid API keys:
+   - OpenAI API key (required for AI processing)
+   - Tavily API key (required for web search functionality)
 2. Make sure the project has been built successfully with `npm run build`

 ## Test Commands